 - Shifts in relationships are also likely: drug or alcohol use can create a lot of unspoken shame, and it is common for individuals to close themselves off from people that they used to be close to.

 There are several important factors to consider when looking at substance use treatment for teens:

 - A person-centered or whole-person focus of care is ideal.
-An effective adolescent addiction approach also includes attending to the whole person, as opposed to just treating her past or current drug use.
-A holistic approach will support each client in her own unique process of growth and healing.
+An effective adolescent addiction approach also includes attending to the whole person, as opposed to just treating their past or current drug use.
+A holistic approach will support each client in their own unique process of growth and healing.

 - Also, having a gender-specific program is helpful as single-gender drug and alcohol treatment is the most effective option for all ages working toward recovery, but especially for adolescents and teens.

 - Related to both of these is selecting a program or course of treatment that is going to find ways to effectively replace negative habits (substance use) with positive habits (exercise, yoga, hiking, journaling, etc.).
 The teenage brain is wired for novelty, so finding a program that works with this natural tendency – by providing a variety of fun activities to participate in – will be more effective in the long run.

 - Clinical options: Working with a clinician or clinical team that has a number of modalities and approaches to pull from will likely be the best option for treatment, as there is not one approach that works best for substance use treatment.
 It is important that your teen is able to address the underlying issues associated with their substance use.